You are currently viewing Best Vehicle GPS Tracker for Car

 GPS information is sent over the cellular network.

-Within Australia, the most common methods are on the 3G & 4G networks
+Within Australia, the most common methods is over the 4G LTE network, as 3G has shut down.

 The 2G network shutdown Australia has already happened, so avoid buying any tracker that runs over 2G (GSM).
 Ideally, you want to be looking for a 4G GPS Tracker to future proof.